Tidewater Chapter Awards

-The 61st annual Tidewater Humanitarian Awards Celebration will take place on Thursday, March 27, 2025.
+The 62nd annual Tidewater Humanitarian Awards Celebration takes place on Thursday, March 26, 2026.

-Under the leadership of Tony Brothers, the following individuals are to be honored:
+Under the leadership of Yvonne T. Allmond (TowneBank), the following individuals will be honored:

 The Humanitarian Award of the Virginia Center for Inclusive Communities is presented to those individuals who have demonstrated a personal commitment to the promotion of respect and understanding among people of diverse racial, ethnic, and religious backgrounds.
 On occasion, the organization may bestow the Jeffrey B. Spence Award for Interfaith Understanding to individuals who have conducted exceptional work in the area of interfaith understanding.
 The Distinguished Merit Award recognizes corporations or community organizations for their humanitarian work.